-1. What the individual candidate or employee can expect of the company.
+- What can the individual candidate or employee expect of the company?

-2. What the company expects of the individual candidate or employee.
+- What does the company expect of the individual candidate or employee?

 Ok, so you understand what an EVP is, but what makes it so important to your recruiting efforts?
 A lot, actually.

-Reason 1: It’s the bedrock of your employer brand.
-The dirty secret about Employee Value Propositions is that, whether or not your organization has created one, it has one.
+The truth about employee value propositions is that, whether or not your organization has created one, it has one.
 Everything you say and do to recruit or retain talent reflects on your organization and serves as a de facto EVP.
 Rather than figuring it out piecemeal as you create individual employer branding materials, take the time to define your EVP and ensure it aligns with what your target candidate audiences are looking for.
 The payoff will be a formalized strategy that will guide your employer branding efforts moving forward.

-Reason 4: It can help differentiate your organization.
-In an economy with six million open jobs, recruiters may find the tables unexpectedly turned on them.
+In an economy with over nine million open jobs, recruiters may find the tables unexpectedly turned on them.
 The number of people interested in a position with your company will vary due to a host of factors, but it’s clear that job seekers have options.
-To stand out in a crowded market, your organization must differentiate itself from other offerings, and once again, a clearly-defined EVP will help it do just that.
+To stand out in a crowded market, your organization must differentiate itself from other offerings, and once again, a clearly defined EVP will help it do just that.